emberjs/ember-test-helpers/API.md

 For example, in a test you might want to update some tracked state and then run some assertions after rendering has completed.
-You *could* use `await settled()` in that location, but in some contexts you don't want to wait for full settledness (which includes test waiters, pending AJAX/fetch, run loops, etc) but instead only want to know when that updated value has been rendered in the DOM. **THAT** is what `await rerender()` is *perfect* for.
+You *could* use `await settled()` in that location, but in some contexts you don't want to wait for full settledness (which includes test waiters, pending fetch, run loops, etc) but instead only want to know when that updated value has been rendered in the DOM. **THAT** is what `await rerender()` is *perfect* for.